Ukraine’s Zelensky alleges Russia plotting coup against him for next week

 Ukrainian media in recent weeks have commented on the growing tensions between Zelensky and Akhmetov.
 Zelensky has launched a “de-oligarchization”campaign to reduce the political influence of Ukraine’s richest people, who control key sections of the economy.

-Akhmetov, a coal and steel tycoon, also owns media holdings, which in recent weeks have increased their criticism of Zelensky and his administration.
+Akhmetov, a mining and steel tycoon, also owns media holdings, which in recent weeks have increased their criticism of Zelensky and his administration.

+Zelensky’s comments also come against a backdrop of rising tensions between Kyiv and Moscow.

+Western and Ukrainian officials say that they have observed a buildup of Russian forces on the country’s border with Ukraine.